lpdx/snipodes-beamer-latex/readme.md

 # Snip codes compilation

-Utilities of LaTeX codes for Beamer presentation compiled from web sources.
+Sample LaTeX  codes for Beamer presentation compiled from web sources.

 Each ```.tex``` file contains a minimum working example of the feature noted in filename.